LGBTQ rights in Niue: Criminal Law Code

 (c) Being a male, indecently assaults any other male person.
 (2) It is no defence to a charge of indecent assault on a male person of any age that he consented to the act of indecency.

 Recognition of same-sex relationships

 Same-sex unions are not recognised (even though they are in New Zealand).
-The Family Law Code 2007 does not expressly prohibit same-sex marriages, but generally assumes the parties to be of the opposite sex.
-The law forbids marriages within the degrees of consanguinity and marriages where the wife is less than 15 years of age and the husband less than 18 years of age, but makes no mention of same-sex partners.
-Marriages are recorded by the Registrar of the High Court (Letititala he Fakafiliaga Lahi), or any minister of religion or other person who has been appointed as a marriage officer.
+Section 6 of the Family Relationships Act 2022 expressly prohibits same-sex marriages.

 Living conditions

 Much like the rest of Polynesia, open displays of affection between partners regardless of sexual orientation may offend.